Aeroplane Crashes, Kills Three People, Location Announced

-• A light aircraft crash-landed in Malindi County, Kenya, killing three people on the ground, including a motorcycle taxi driver and two other victims struck by debris
+- A light aircraft crash-landed in Malindi County, Kenya, killing three people on the ground when debris was scattered

-• Local authorities are investigating the cause of the accident and stressing the need for enhanced safety measures around Malindi Airport
+- Local authorities are investigating the accident and stressed the need for better safety measures at Malindi Airport

 A light aircraft crash-landed on January 10 in Kenya's coastal Malindi County, resulting in the deaths of three people on the ground, local police officials reported.

-The tragic event occurred in the town of Kwachocha along the Malindi-Mombasa highway.
+The tragic event reportedly occurred in the town of Kwachocha along the Malindi-Mombasa highway.

 Source: Getty Images

-Sub-County Police Commander LuckyJoski Mudavadi confirmed that the fatalities included a motorcycle taxi driver, who was killed when the plane burst into flames upon impact.
+Sub-County Police Commander LuckyJoski Mudavadi confirmed that the fatalities included one person who was killed when the plane burst into flames upon impact.

 Additionally, a motorcycle rider and a female passenger lost their lives when debris from the separated wings and tail of the plane struck them as the aircraft crashed into a building.